 Amazon, the behemoth online “everything” retailer, has virtual stores in many of the most populous and prosperous countries around the world.
 Many of these regional Amazon websites offer an affiliate program where Amazon associates can get a cut of the sale by sharing product links.
-Up until now, these links have only worked for the regional store it was generated for.
+Until now, these links have only worked for the regional store it was generated for.

 Disclaimer: This website is an Amazon Associate partner.
 This is an informative article about technical details about said partner program.

-Prior to the introduction of OneLink, Amazon Associates would either have to come up with their own geo-targeting solution or license one of a handful of existing geographically aware redirect services specializing in Amazon affiliate links.
+Before the introduction of OneLink, Amazon Associates would either have to come up with their own geo-targeting solution or license one of a handful of existing geographically aware redirect services specializing in Amazon affiliate links.